 Tower 2, 20th floor

 Dubai International Financial Centre

 United Arab Emirates

 Fax: +971 4 509 9111

-Freshfields has been advising clients in the Middle East and Africa for over 30 years and is now host to over 45 lawyers in the region, backed by a global network of more than 2,500 lawyers.
-Freshfields understands what it means for clients doing business in the region, its business culture and etiquette and importantly, the region’s key commercial drivers, legislative frameworks and regulatory authorities.
-Freshfields’ international arbitration group, and the Middle East and Africa disputes team, is widely recognised as the world’s leading practice, consistently recognised in leading law firm directories, and is dedicated to representing corporations and governments in large-scale and complex international and domestic arbitrations.
+Freshfields has been advising clients in the Middle East and North Africa (MENA) region for over 30 years and is now host to over 45 lawyers in the region, backed by a global network of more than 2500 lawyers.
+With four offices – in Abu Dhabi, Dubai, Bahrain, and Riyadh (through an association with the Law Firm of Salah Al Hejailan which also has offices in Jeddah and Al Khobar in Saudi Arabia) – Freshfields understand what it means for clients doing business in the region, its business culture and etiquette and importantly, the region’s key commercial drivers, legislative frameworks and regulatory authorities.
+Freshfields’ International Arbitration Group is widely recognised as the world’s leading practice, and the MENA disputes team, consistently recognised in leading law firm directories, is dedicated to representing governments and corporations in large-scale and complex international and domestic arbitrations.